bchao1/dsnp_test_cases/2018_hw6-Circuit_Parser/Usage.md

     ```
     $ ./check C432.aag 1000 linux16
     ```
-    This would generate a dofile `mydo` with basic testing and 1000 `cirgate -fanin` commands, run your program, run the reference program, and compare the results.
+    This would generate a dofile `mydo` with basic testing and 1000 `cirgate -fanin` commands on the circuit defined in `C432.aag`.
+It then runs your program, runs the reference program, and compares the results.

     Outputs are `out.mine` and `out.ref` for your reference.